-Agirre Lehendakaria Center established in 2013 by the University of the Basque Country (UPV/EHU) in partnership with AC4-Columbia University in New York.
+Agirre Lehendakaria Center was established in 2013 by the University of the Basque Country (UPV/EHU) in partnership with AC4-Columbia University in New York.

 The socioeconomic transformation experienced by Basque society over the last decades is valued as a collective, democratic and local response to highly complex situations.
 The main contribution of ALCk during this period was to document this experience and to turn it into a Social Innovation and democratization approach which supports processes of territorial transformation across more than 10 countries.